-Highway 97 has a nice view of the Deschutes River as we passed through the tiny town of Maupin, OR.
-We would see more of the river when we got to Bend.
+Highway 97 has a nice view of the Deschutes River which we admired as we passed through the tiny town of Maupin, OR.
+We would see more of the river once we got to Bend.

 For the first time ever, we spent the night at a rest area.
-Of course, this was a rather special rest area. . . the Peter Skene Ogden State Rest Area & Scenic Viewpoint.
+Of course, this was a somewhat special rest area . . . the Peter Skene Ogden State Rest Area & Scenic Viewpoint.

-We enjoyed watching people bungee-jump from the bridge, but we weren't tempted to paticipate!
+We enjoyed watching people bungee-jump from the bridge, though we weren't the list bit tempted to follow suit!

 After lunch we took a walk on the Rim Rock Trail.

 Can you see the crazy people in this photo?
-About 1/3rd down from the top, where the sun meets the shadow?
-The next photo will help. . .
+Look about 1/3 of the way down from the top, where the sun meets the shadow?
+The next photo will help . . .

 There they are!